uriahpissalidis/devDiary/README.md

 # devDiary
 tracking progress here!<br>

+### 07/21/22
+Headstarter is kicking my ass but I'm learning SO MUCH

 ### 06/05/22

 Started my studying for the first AWS cert, more work in the frontend course by colt and worked on 2 leetcode problems, I got all of my goals done except for time spent in the frontend course :( got distracted with leetcode lol great day!
 Tomorrow I plan to do the same after work.
 Also future uriah, lookup what lambda is in Python.